Inflammation & Stress

 An anti-inflammatory diet is important for anyone concerned with thyroid health.
 This is because 85% thyroid disease is autoimmune.
 Inflammation plays a role in the destruction of the thyroid gland in cases of autoimmunity.
 In low T3 syndrome we know that chronic inflammation is a major contributor as well.
 I talk about this and other factors like poor gut health, high iron, nutrient deficiencies and low testosterone in another article.

 Pregnancy is an excellent time to optimize diet and lifestyle for thyroid health because onset of thyroid disease post-partum is so common.
 Removing foods like vegetable oils, gluten, grains, sugar and processed foods is a good starting place.
 Adding more whole foods like meat, vegetables, fruit, nuts and seeds is excellent.
 Calories should not be restricted especially in pregnancy.
 This diet can be followed for thirty days to reset the body into knowing what it means to feel full and satisfied from eating nutrient dense foods.
-I walk patients through this all the time and have an online course called Baseline to support the process.
+I walk patients through this all the time and have an online course called the Gut & Adrenal Reset to support the process.

 Keep in mind that a very low carbohydrate diet can inhibit thyroid conversion of T4 to T3.
 At least 30 percent of calories can come from starchy vegetables, fruits and gluten-free grains if these are tolerated.
 Keep in mind that gluten has a protein called zonulin.
 We know this increases intestinal permeability and leads to autoimmune disease like Hashimoto’s thyroiditis.